ranganathanlab/bmDCA/README.md

 then mapped to the integer corresponding to their position in the string, minus one.
 The gap symbol is mapped to 0, A is mapped to 1, etc...

+__Important:__ The MSA processing function does not handle gaps represented by '.' characters.

 #### Example 1

-To learn a FASTA-formatted multiple sequence alignment (with reweighting) and a config file:
+To learn a FASTA-formatted multiple sequence alignment (with re-weighting) and a config file:

 ```
 bmdca -i <input_alignment.fasta> -d <output_directory> -r -c <config_file.conf>